I Origins: Reception

-Sequel
+Planned sequel

 I Origins was developed as a prequel to I, a screenplay which Cahill sold to Fox Searchlight Pictures in 2011.
-Cahill intended for I to take place twenty years after the event of I Origins, after the repercussions of Dr. Ian Gray’s discoveries take hold, as teased in the post-credits of the film.
+Cahill intended for I to take place twenty years after the event of I Origins, after the repercussions of Dr. Ian Gray's discoveries take hold, as teased in the post-credits of the film.

 During press interviews for the film, Cahill spoke of plans to go ahead with a sequel to I Origins, saying "There's a sequel in the works.
 It's not scripted.
 We're not in production yet, but we set up at Fox Searchlight".